JustinJ1109/quartz/content/Campaigns/Campaign 1/Dungeons/Factory 17.md

 - **Clue:** Lab notes detailing “ether siphoning from living subjects” and a mention of Project Harrowglass.

-- **Encounter:** One unstable containment pod — a malformed creature (Homebrew: _Spell-Twisted Aberrant_, CR 1) breaks free if disturbed.
+- **Encounter:** unstable containment pod — 1 half-twisted humanoid sits unconscious in a human-sized chamber.
+2 beside it appear to have cracked with nothing but spare tubes dangling.
+(2 Nothic + 1 if other is released)

 ---